 These days, over 50% of Yamal’s Nenets are still nomadic, and most have relatives in small villages, who live sedentary lives and provide accommodation to nomadic relatives during rare visits.
 Unlike many nomadic tribes in Russia and the world-over, the Nenets are have largely retained their traditional way of life and are famed for having longest nomadic migration routes in the world.
 They wear clothing made of reindeer fur, sewn using reindeer sinew as thread, and live in conical tents made of reindeer fur and known as “chums”.

 In a single year, the Nenets may migrate up to 2,000km, transporting their chums and all their possessions on homemade, wooden sledges, accompanied by herds of reindeer up to 10,000 strong.

-The Yamal Nenets speak a language completely unrelated to Russian and some families practice an animistic religion based on deep reverence for nature, paying tribute to the spirits that inhabit the natural world through reindeer sacrifices and shamanistic rituals.
+The Yamal Nenets speak a language completely unrelated to Russian and some families practice an animistic religion based on a deep reverence for nature, paying tribute to the spirits that inhabit the natural world through reindeer sacrifices and shamanistic rituals.

-On arrival to Nenets camp (“stoybische”), meet our hosting family and enjoy a dinner and friendly chat with a Nenet family in their teepee called “chum”.
+On arrival to Nenets camp (“stoybeesche”), meet our hosting family and enjoy a dinner and friendly chat with a Nenet family in their teepee called “chum”.
 If you are lucky enough this evening will spoil you with the magic show: look up for Aurora Borealis dancing in the starry sky.

-For the next 2 days, you’ll be living with the nomads, eating and sleeping in their Chums (tepees).
+For the next 2 days, you’ll be living with the nomads, eating and sleeping in their chums (tepees).